allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

     * Max Number of Instances - Maximum number of concurrent running instances of this type allowed
     * Monitored Queue - Queue associated with this instance type.
 The tasks enqueued to this queue will be executed on instances of this type
-    * EC2 Tags (Optional) - AWS instance tags to attach to launched EC2 instances.
+    * EC2 Tags (optional) - AWS instance tags to attach to launched EC2 instances.
 Insert key=value pairs, separated by commas
-    * EBS Device (Optional) - Disk mount point
+    * EBS Device (optional) - Disk mount point
-    * EBS Volume Size (Optional) - Disk size (GB)
+    * EBS Volume Size (optional) - Disk size (GB)
-    * EBS Volume Type (Optional) - See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)
+    * EBS Volume Type (optional) - See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)
       for full list of types
-    * Instance Key Pair (Optional) - AWS key pair that is provided to the spun EC2 instances for connecting to them via SSH.
+    * Instance Key Pair (optional) - AWS key pair that is provided to the spun EC2 instances for connecting to them via SSH.
 Provide the Key Pair's name, as was created in AWS.
 See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for more details
-    * Security Group ID (Optional) - Comma separated list of AWS VPC Security Group IDs to attach to the launched instance.
+    * Security Group ID (optional) - Comma separated list of AWS VPC Security Group IDs to attach to the launched instance.
 Read more [here](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)
     * \+ Add Item - Define another resource type
-* **IAM Instance Profile** (Optional) - Set an IAM instance profile for all instances spun by the Autoscaler
+* **IAM Instance Profile** (optional) - Set an IAM instance profile for all instances spun by the Autoscaler
     * Arn - Amazon Resource Name specifying the instance profile
     * Name - Name identifying the instance profile
-* **Autoscaler Instance Name** (Optional) - Name for the Autoscaler instance.
+* **Autoscaler Instance Name** (optional) - Name for the Autoscaler instance.
 This will appear in the instance list
-* **Init script** (Optional) - A bash script to execute after launching the EC2 instance
+* **Init script** (optional) - A bash script to execute after launching the EC2 instance
-* **Additional ClearML Configuration** (Optional) - A ClearML configuration file to use by the ClearML Agent when executing your experiments
+* **Additional ClearML Configuration** (optional) - A ClearML configuration file to use by the ClearML Agent when executing your experiments
 * **Export Configuration** - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration